jaydeepc97/Test_Flutter/README.md

 # Test_Flutter

-We have resolved this observation using state management with Getx and provider
+We have resolved this observation using two state managements with GetX and Provider.
+Detail of each state management is as below:

-1) Using Getx
+1) GetX

 The concern is: ListItem is a Stateful widget, which rebuilds every time it's appears on the screen (Once user scroll back to same number).